aahamlin/gl_analytics/README.md

 Using the GitLab [resource state events](https://docs.gitlab.com/ee/api/resource_state_events.html) API we should be able to build a tool to access the state events necessary to build a CFD from the ~workflow labels used on our Kanban board.

+## Todos

+- Code Review is not automated so transition to closed should account for that in time overlaps

 ## Create personal access token